Bonus-Season & Year-End Sale Shopping Points|The Triple Take of Sale × Routing × Payment

 Bonus season and year-end sales (Black Friday, year-end sales, New Year's first sales) are when high-value purchases — large appliances, furniture, TVs — concentrate most in the year.
 That's exactly why points pay off at their maximum.
 The knack is the triple take: lower the base price with the sale, always route that purchase through a point site for cashback, and pay with a cashback method.
 The higher the item, the bigger the routing and payment cashback, so not missing this few-times-a-year timing makes a big difference in your annual cashback.

 That said, the most important premise here is don't buy things you don't need just because they're "cheap" or "high cashback."
 Sale periods invite impulse buys, and buying extra for cashback ends up increasing spending.
 Deciding a wishlist and budget in advance and settling needed purchases the most rewarding way is the right path.
-This article is a "hub/entry point" organizing the high-value categories to target, the triple-take steps, judging sale prices, and mistakes.
+This article is a "hub/entry point" organizing the high-value categories to target, the triple-take steps, a sale-timing overview, judging sale prices, and mistakes.
 For each category see the electronics retailer guide, large appliances guide, TV/AV guide, and furniture/interior guide.

 How the "Triple Take" Works — Three Cashbacks Stack